 - 2,300+ schools in 48 states

-TSA provides rules and guidelines for more than 70 middle school and high school competitions including new in 2019, Cybersecurity and ITF+ Certification.
-Students are challenged to use and improve their STEM skills in team and individual events in such areas as: technology, communication, design and engineering, environmental systems, transportation, and manufacturing.
+TSA provides rules and guidelines for more than 70 middle school and high school competitions.
+Students are challenged to use and improve their STEM skills in team and individual events in such areas as: technology; communication; design and engineering; environmental systems; transportation; and manufacturing.
 All competitions are aligned with STEM standards, leadership skills, and the U.S. Department of Education's National Career Clusters Framework®.

 TEAMS is a STEM competition providing students in middle school and high school the opportunity to discover engineering.
 Students work together in teams and use practical applications of math and science to answer engineering questions about everyday, real-world challenges.

 Programs and Initiatives